Indhumathi-RA/Multilingual_financial_Chatbot/README.md

-# 💬 Multilingual Financial Literacy Chatbot (Hong Kong)
+# 💬 Multilingual Financial Literacy Chatbot

 This project demonstrates a **Retrieval-Augmented Generation (RAG) chatbot** for financial literacy, designed to answer questions in **English, Mandarin, and Cantonese**.
 It uses **HuggingFace Transformers**, **SentenceTransformers**, **FAISS**, and **Gradio** to provide recruiter‑friendly, interactive demos.